The Note (video game)

-The Note (公開されなかった手記, Koukai Sarenakatta Shuki) is a first-person survival horror adventure game developed by Team Bughouse and published by SunSoft for the Sony PlayStation.
+The Note (公開されなかった手記, Koukai Sarenakatta Shuki) is a first-person survival horror adventure game developed by NK System and published by Team Bughouse in Japan and SunSoft in Europe for the Sony PlayStation.
 It was released in Japan on January 17, 1997; and in Europe on October 1 of the same year.
 The game was not released in North America.

 Story

 The game is set in January, 1997.
 Akira, a freelance occult journalist, is visited by a woman whose daughter left on a trip with her friends and never returned.
 He agrees to look for the woman's daughter, and is given the last things the woman received from her, including a photo of an old run-down mansion somewhere in Europe, and what seem to be unearthly spirits.
 Two weeks after this meeting, Akira and his partner Angela find themselves in a remote European village in front of the mansion shown in the photos, where the game begins.